 Minor in Human Services

-The Human Services minor field of study is offered by the Counseling Department.
-The counseling program is located in the Counselor Education Center, adjacent to the Teacher Education Center.
+The Human Services minor field of study is offered by the Department of Counselor Education (DCE).
+The DCE is located in the Counselor Education Center, adjacent to the Garrett Teacher Education Center.

 The Human Services minor is designed for students working toward a bachelor’s degree who are interested in developing skills necessary to work with people in a variety of professional and personal settings.
 The goals for the 18 semester-hour minor are: